python/cpython/Doc/using/cmdline.rst

    Need Python configured with the :option:`--with-trace-refs` build option.

-.. envvar:: PYTHONDUMPREFSFILE=FILENAME
+.. envvar:: PYTHONDUMPREFSFILE

-   If set, Python will dump objects and reference counts still alive after shutting down the interpreter into a file called *FILENAME*.
+   If set, Python will dump objects and reference counts still alive after shutting down the interpreter into a file under the path given as the value to this environment variable.

    Need Python configured with the :option:`--with-trace-refs` build option.

    .. versionadded:: 3.11

-.. envvar:: PYTHON_PRESITE=package.module
+.. envvar:: PYTHON_PRESITE

-   If this variable is set to a module, that module will be imported early in the interpreter lifecycle, before ``site.py`` is executed.
+   If this variable is set to a module, that module will be imported early in the interpreter lifecycle, before ``site.py`` is executed, and before the :mod:`__main__` module is created.
+Therefore, the imported module is not treated as :mod:`__main__`.

    See also the :option:`-X presite <-X>` command-line option, which takes precedence over this variable.